We may earn money or other compensation from the companies or products mentioned in this post.

 - You can also tie a ribbon or bandana on the handle.
 I bring my sarong, tie it around the handle and then use it later to save our spots for parades or extra warmth at night.

 - Children must be removed from strollers to ride the tram to and from the parking lots.
 This is tricky when you have a sleeping child late at night, so be prepared.

-- Disneyland stroller rentals must remain inside Disneyland, California Adventure and the Esplanade area.
+- Disneyland stroller rentals must remain inside Disneyland, California Adventure and the Downtown Disney area.

 Disneyland Stroller Parking

 - Strollers may not be brought into shows or used as a place to sit while waiting in line.

 - You will need to park your stroller before getting in line.

 - There are marked spots throughout the parks where you can park your stroller, ride a few rides and then retrieve it.